Cheptoo21/airbnb-clone-project/README.md

 Maintaining Trust: A secure API fosters user trust and ensures platform reliability.
 A breach could damage reputation and lead to legal or financial consequences.

+# CI/CD Pipeline
+CI/CD (Continuous Integration and Continuous Deployment) pipelines automate the process of building, testing, and deploying code.
+This ensures that new features and bug fixes can be reliably and quickly delivered to users without manual intervention.
+Every time code is pushed to the repository, the CI/CD pipeline can run automated tests, build the application, and deploy it to a staging or production environment.

+# 🔧 Why CI/CD is Important
+Improves Code Quality: Automated testing helps catch bugs early before they reach production.

+Increases Deployment Speed: Reduces manual effort and allows teams to deploy changes faster and more frequently.

+Ensures Consistency: Builds and deployments are repeatable and consistent across environments.

+Encourages Collaboration: Makes it easier for teams to work together by integrating changes frequently and resolving issues early.

+# 🛠️ Tools Used
+GitHub Actions: Automates workflows for testing and deploying on each push or pull request.

+Docker: Packages the application and its dependencies into containers for consistent deployment.

+Heroku / AWS / Netlify (Optional): Can be used for deploying the application once it's ready for production.